Destreza-fencing

 You may use a rapier from any merchant you choose as long as it meets the club's safety requirements.

-Our club purchases its club-owned rapiers from Darkwood Armory.
+Our club purchased its club-owned rapiers from Darkwood Armory.
 They have excellent customer service and the quality and construction of their rapiers is superb.
-The Darkwood Armory Economy Hilt Rapier, which starts at $325, probably offers the best quality to cost ratio of any historically accurate rapier on the market.
-If you purchase an economy hilt rapier from Darkwood Armory we recommend the following options:
+The Darkwood Armory Economy Hilt Rapier, which starts at $355, offers a very good quality to cost ratio.
+If you purchase an economy hilt rapier from Darkwood Armory we recommendthe following options: